-In the government-wide financial statements long-term debt and other long-term obligations are reported as liabilities in the governmental activities, Statement of Net Position.
-Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the bonds using the straight-line method.
+In the government-wide financial statements long-term debt and other long-term obligations are reported as liabilities in the governmental activities Statement of Net Position.
+Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight line method.
 Bonds payable are reported net of the applicable bond premium or discount.

-M. Equity Classifications
+L. Equity Classifications